RadoslavMYankov/ADL4CV/README.md

 ## Overview

-This project aims to enhance the optimization of 3D Gaussian Splatting (3DGS) by leveraging priors from a pretrained Neural Radiance Field (NeRF).
+This project aims to enhance 3D Gaussian Splatting (3DGS) by leveraging priors from pretrained Neural Radiance Fields (NeRFs).

 ## Getting Started

-### Running the Sparsity Detection Script
+### Running the Sparsity Detection Script - Only Relevant for Local NeRF Pipeline

 The first step in the pipeline is executing `detect_sparsity.py`, which analyzes the sparsity of images using COLMAP reconstruction.